Category: Arts & Architecture

-Today Elyse explains the Art Nouveau movement in France, in particular, Hector Guimard and the specifics of how this art movement manifested itself in France.
+Today Elyse explains the Art Nouveau movement in France.
+She concentrates in particular on Hector Guimard and the specifics of how this art movement manifested itself in France.

 - Art Nouveau in France